desertwitch/NUT-unRAID/README.md

 Network UPS Tools (NUT) for UNRAID
 ================
-_A refactored version of the original NUT plugin with a focus on frequent updates._
+_A refactored, modernized version of the original NUT plugin with a focus on frequent updates._

 The NUT plugin for UNRAID has been developed by various people since 2015.